IDR/idr-notebooks/README.md

 A set of Python Notebooks to demonstrate how to access the images and metadata from the Image Data Repository (IDR, https://idr.openmicroscopy.org), including features and all descriptive tags.

 Full access to IDR metadata and images is provided through the standard OMERO API, documentation for which can be found [here](https://www.openmicroscopy.org/site/support/omero5.2/developers/), with the Python bindings found specifically [here](https://www.openmicroscopy.org/site/support/omero5.2/developers/Python.html).
 The notebooks in this repository are meant to exemplify the use of that API in the context of the IDR, and the sort of queries that can be done.
-In particular, they show how to reproduce Figure 1 and Figure 2 of the paper.
-They also make use of the [scipy](https://www.scipy.org/) ecosystem, including [pandas](pandas.pydata.org).
+In particular, they show how to reproduce Figure 1 and Figure 2 of the paper.<sup>[1](#footnote1)</sup> They also make use of the [scipy](https://www.scipy.org/) ecosystem, including [pandas](pandas.pydata.org).

 ## Available notebooks: